Product

 The home screen gives you the same context at a glance before each session: a monthly calendar showing which days you trained, your last few workouts, and your active goals.
 You open the app, see where you left off, and start the right workout — without digging through history.

 For anyone searching “how to track progressive overload,” Bazu keeps it simple: log consistently, and your progress is organized automatically.
-If you want a deeper framework, start with this guide on progressive overload basics.
+If you want a deeper framework, start with this guide on progressive overload basics, or use the Strength Standards Calculator to benchmark your squat, bench press, deadlift, or total by bodyweight.

 Track Strength Goals With Deadlines